rrc11111/data/README.md

+#Enhancing robotic skill acquisition with multimodal sensory data: A novel dataset for kitchen tasks
 The repository's code contains synchronized recording acquisition of 6 sensors, and wiseglove on windows All sensor data acquisition codes are included in sensors.